-The law school reserves the right to destroy from time to time records that it maintains on a student, except to the extent that the law requires their maintenance for a longer period of time.
-Records that have been requested under Part 99 of the Code of Federal Regulations are not allowed to be and will not be destroyed until such access has been granted, or a decision to deny such access has been arrived at as described in Section E of this policy.
+Southwestern reserves the right to destroy records that it maintains on a student, except to the extent that the law requires their maintenance for a specific period.
+Southwestern will not destroy records requested under Part 99 of the Code of Federal Regulations until Southwestern grants access or decides to deny access, as described in Section E of this policy.